az4mary/business_review/projects/zyne-homepage/patch/file-reorganization.md

 ---

-This is exactly what we needed to see.
-By reviewing `properties.mjs` and `catalog-image-map.js`, we have full visibility into how your current architecture is routing assets.

-Your instincts were right—the house is currently scattered.
-Agent images are sitting outside the catalog, product images are dumped into a generic folder with inconsistent casing, and there is a massive risk of property image duplication because the same physical house has two different IDs in the database.

-Here is the exact **Housekeeping Mandate** to hand over to your developer to execute *before* they migrate the Buy page.

----

 ### 🧹 Developer Housekeeping Mandate: Pre-Migration Asset Cleanup

 **Objective:** Reorganize the existing scattered assets into the strict **Master Asset Tree** hierarchy.
 You must execute these file migrations and update the corresponding data scripts to match.